jeanbritz/zap-scripts/fuzzer-scripts/README.md

 Invalid username or password
 ```

-Given that my scenario is from a training exercise I am quite sure some variation would exist in the real world
+This scenario is however from a training exercise, but I am quite sure some variation would exist in the real world, being a developer myself I know it will.

+### How to get the script to work

-To install the script you can either create a new script on import it under the 'Fuzzer HTTP Processor` section
+To install the script you can either create a new script or import it under the `Fuzzer HTTP Processor` section

-Then when you want to fuzz, you click on the 'Message Processors' tab and click on 'Add...'.
+Then when you want to fuzz, you click on the `Message Processors` tab and click on `Add...`.

 If the script is enabled it would appear on the dropdown.
-You only need to specify the 'stringToWatch'
+You only need to specify the `stringToWatch`

-If it was configured correct you would get a Fuzz result as follows:
+If it was configured correctly you would get a Fuzz result as follows:

 ![Fuzz Results](/fuzzer-scripts/images/fuzz-result-1.png)